Here’s How To Keep Your Dog Calm On The Fourth Of July

 - Be sure you have a recent photo of your dog in case you need to make a lost pet poster

-If you still have reason to worry, or if your dog has serious anxiety or a history of panicking around fireworks, Dr. Hohenhaus recommends seeing your veterinarian to discuss using a tranquilizer on the Fourth of July.
+If you still have reason to worry, or if your dog has a history of serious anxiety or of panicking around fireworks, Dr. Hohenhaus recommends seeing your veterinarian to discuss using a tranquilizer or prescribed dog anxiety medication on the Fourth of July.